-The search strategy yielded an initial 191 records from the ACM Digital Library and 48 from Scopus.
-For Google Scholar, the first 100 results from our concatenated query were sorted by relevance and selected for review.
-In total, 339 records were retrieved.
-Duplicate entries were manually identified and removed, resulting in 320 unique records.
-Screening and selection followed a consensus-based approach involving all authors, ensuring agreement on inclusion decisions at both abstract/title screening and full-text review stages.
-Although modest in scale relative to large systematic reviews, the corpus reflects the specificity of our eligibility criteria as encoded in the search query.
-Based on the review of titles and abstracts, we identified seven studies that clearly met the eligibility criteria.
-A further 17 were flagged as borderline, requiring more detailed evaluation through full-text close reading with a focus on methodology and findings.
-This closer inspection resulted in the inclusion of three additional papers, establishing a preliminary corpus of 10 studies.
+Individual database yields are reported in Fig.~\ref{fig:prisma}.
+For Google Scholar, the first 100 results were sorted by relevance and selected for review.
+After manually removing duplicates, 320 records remained.
+Screening and selection followed a consensus-based approach (details in Appx.~\ref{app:reflexivity}), ensuring agreement on inclusion decisions at both abstract/title screening and full-text review stages.
+Based on the review of titles and abstracts, we identified seven clearly eligible and 17 borderline studies that were subjected to detailed evaluation via full-text close reading with a focus on methodology and findings.
+This closer inspection confirmed three more papers, establishing a preliminary corpus of 10 studies.
+While modest in scale, the final corpus reflects the specificity of our eligibility criteria as encoded in the search query.

-To ensure our primary literature pool was as comprehensive as possible, two further steps were taken.
-First, we conducted backward citation searching, manually examining the bibliographies of the ten included articles for any relevant studies missed by the initial search.
-Second, we contacted the first and last authors of these publications to enquire about any in-press or forthcoming work that might meet our eligibility criteria.
-Neither of these measures led to the inclusion of further studies; while we had a constructive dialogue with authors, their research was either not within scope or still work-in-progress at the time of starting our analysis.
-Thus, our final corpus includes ten studies.
+To ensure our primary studies pool was as comprehensive and up-to-date as possible, we took two further steps.
+First, we conducted backward citation searching, manually examining the bibliographies of the ten included articles for any relevant studies.
+Second, we contacted the first and last authors of these publications to enquire about any in-press or forthcoming work meeting our eligibility criteria.
+Neither step yielded further studies; while we had constructive dialogue with authors, their current research was either out of scope or still in progress when our analysis began.